emit-js/el/README.md

 dot.set("myId", [{id: 1}, {id: 2}])
 ```

-And create a list of elements using a particular view component:
+And create a list of elements using a particular [view component](https://github.com/dot-event/view):

 ```js
 dot.elList("myId", { event: "myView" })
 ```

-The `dot.elList` helper works with SSR element lists, removing, updating, and inserting where necessary.
+The `dot.elList` helper works with SSR elements, removing, updating, and inserting where necessary.

 ## Related composers